Home > overview analytical services > SEM // Asbestos analysis

 In accordance with

-• The asbestos guidelines of the German federal states (“Guideline for the evaluation of weakly bound asbestos containing products – indoors)
+• The asbestos guidelines of the German federal states (“Guideline for the evaluation of weakly bound asbestos containing products – indoors”)

-• Guideline VDI 3492 “ indoor air measurement – ambient air measurement – measurement of inorganic fibrous particles – scanning electron microscopy method”
+• Guideline VDI 3492 “indoor air measurement – ambient air measurement – measurement of inorganic fibrous particles – scanning electron microscopy method”

-Workplace measurements in accordance with DGUV information 213-546 (previously BGI 505-46)
+Workplace measurements in accordance with DGUV Information 213-546 (formerly BGI 505-46)

-In accordance with the guidelines of
+In accordance with the requirements of the

-• The Federal Institute for Occupational Safety and Health (BAuA): Asbestos : regulations for the protection of employees in the Federal Republic of Germany
+• The Federal Institute for Occupational Safety and Health (BAuA): Asbestos: Regulations for the protection of employees in the Federal Republic of Germany

-as well as European Regulations
+as well as European regulations

 Emission measurements according to guideline VDI 3861